jebitok-dev/platform-game/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Platform-game
 Building platform game using phaser.io an HTML5 game framework that helps developers build cross-browser games quickly.

+The objective of the game is to collect the stars.
+Each time you collect 16 stars a bomb enters the game and you have to continue collecting stars avoiding the bombs that will be appearing.

 ## Built With